-Click on the chart, and select a data point.
+Click on the chart and select a data point.
 Next, Right-click, choose the Select Data option, and swap rows and columns.
-After that, you can apply the No fill option on all rings.
+After that, you can apply the No Fill option on all rings.
 Read our step-by-step guide and download the template to learn more about comparing categories.

 Panel Chart (Small Multiples)

 Take a closer look at the small multiples (panel charts).
-This tutorial will show how to create a proper layout for your data to create a panel chart in Microsoft Excel.
+This tutorial will show a proper layout for your data to create a panel chart in Microsoft Excel.
 Instead of busy line or column charts, you’ll get grouped graphs.
 To build sales comparisons, make your data table first.
 After that, summarize your data.
 Finally, calculate the position of the dividers for the x-axis.
 The best thing is that you don’t need to use pivot tables.
 Instead, check our step-by-step tutorial and create your chart template!